valueflows/valueflows/mkdocs/docs/algorithms/track.md

 * Those previousEvent references provide breadcrumbs for tracking and tracing through ambiguous situations, see pseudocode below.

+## Trace logic

 ### Where to start a trace

 The "starting item" can be an EconomicResource or EconomicEvent.
 If you want to start at the present time, and trace everything that ever happened to the resource, start with the resource and the value of its `previousEvent`.
 If you just want to know how a resource was made, and what inputs went into it, start with selecting the output event where that resource was initially created, or if it is a stock resource, where it was last incremented.

 ### Pseudocode

 The following is included to give some idea of the logic required.
 It tries to cover all actions and scenarios, but is meant as a suggestion, and has not been thoroughly tested in code.
+It is not meant to reflect code, for example "null" could be "nil" or "none", and "list" could be any collection.

 ```
 EconomicResource "previous":